Nothing but one workout of 15 minutes per week promises to be enough to achieve effective results.

 Dangers in EMS Training

-At the beginning of 2018, this announcement made a splash: The German Society for Clinical Neurophysiology and Functional Imaging (DGKN) advises against excessive EMS Training in mass sports – the method should only be used under the guidance of trained sports physicians and physiotherapists.
+At the beginning of 2018, this announcement caught attention: The German Society for Clinical Neurophysiology and Functional Imaging (DGKN) advises against excessive EMS Training in mass sports – the method should only be used under the guidance of trained sports physicians and physiotherapists.

 The researchers say:

-- that the training truly meets its promises, was not proven in their view.
-And: if applied incorrectly, EMS Training can even lead to kidney and muscle damage
+- that the training truly meets its promises, was not proven from their point of view.
+And if applied incorrectly, EMS Training can even lead to kidney and muscle damage

 “While doctors and physiotherapists were trained in EMS Training, the staff in conventional discounter fitness studios are often not sufficiently trained to assess the stress correctly,” says Professor Dr. med. med.
 Stefan Knecht, Chief Physician of the Department of Neurology St. Mauritius Therapy Clinic, Meerbusch and press spokesman of the DGKN.